 In this interview, I will be asking you several questions that have to do with situations you are likely to come across if you worked at our company, and that are relevant to succeeding in this role.
 I ask these questions of every candidate.
 I may be taking a few notes, so please forgive me if I’m not making as much eye contact as I would like.
 I’m more than happy to repeat any question or provide clarification where appropriate.
 Please take all the time you need in answering, there is no rush.
 After I’ve finished, you’ll have an opportunity to ask me any questions that you might have.
 Please let me know if you have any questions before we get started.
 Otherwise, let me know when you’d like to begin.

 See?
 It doesn’t have to be painful at all.
-So, I already shared one main reason as to why hiring managers continue to use unstructured interviews.
+So, we already shared one main reason as to why hiring managers continue to use unstructured interviews.
 But there’s one other key reason – people are overly confident in their ability to make a good hiring decision, simply by asking a few of their “trademark questions.”
 Understandably, you’re expert at what you do and your culture – it makes sense that you would believe you can use your judgment to select quality hires.
 However, a landmark study going back four decades shows that our intuition and gut feeling is ineffective in identifying quality hires – and how completely useless unstructured interviews are as a selection tool.

+Here's a case study that supports our point on structure and interviewing.
 In the late 1980’s, Texas was short on physicians.
 Legislature required the University of Texas Medical School to increase the class size of incoming students from 150 to 200 – this was after the admissions committee had already selected its preferred 150 students.
 The pool of remaining students was made up of candidates who had received low rankings from the committee.

 Researchers at the University of Texas examined whether this initial ranking mattered, and whether it was predictive of the students’ performance both during and after medical school.
 The performance of the initially accepted and initially rejected students turned out to be almost identical.
 Almost 75% of the difference in ratings between the initially accepted and rejected students was based on the committee’s perceptions of the candidates from unstructured interviews they had conducted – and yet the subsequent performance of both groups was practically the same.

 Now, I’m not saying that we should replace interviewing in favor of holding lotteries for hiring!
 But to build remarkable teams and places to work, you should use a structured process.
 Science and data provided unparalleled support for structured interview methods.
-Compared to unstructured interviews, structured interviews:

 The next time someone argues against your company having a structured method for interviewing – suggest they try flipping a coin and see if they have better results.